 Discomfort or Pain

 Often only Tylenol® is needed for pain relief.
 Your doctor will advise you if something stronger is needed.
-If you have questions about your need for pain medicine, ask the nurses.
-If you have questions once you return home, call one of the telephone numbers listed at the end of this handout.
+If you have questions about your pain medicine, ask the nurses.
+If you have questions once you return home, call the clinic nurse.

 Your First Visit after Surgery

 If you wear glasses, be sure to bring them with you.
 Begin wearing the glasses as soon as you get up in the morning.
-Bring any eye ointment or eye drops that may have been given to you or prescribed for you, as well as the eye box.
+Bring any eye medicine that may have been given to you or prescribed for you, as well as the eye box.

-1. You may return to school _________________ days after going home, unless your doctor gives you other orders.
+1. You may return to work _________________ days after going home, unless your doctor tells you something else.

 2. Avoid activities or injury to the operated eye.